What Are Mala Beads?

 There are many theories behind the use of 108 beads.
 108 is considered a sacred number, particularly in Hinduism.
 We can think of the 1 as the universe, truth, the law of one and one creator, the 0 stands for emptiness and the 8 for infinity and timelessness.
 Some other examples include the 108 energy lines that converge to form the Heart Chakra or the 108 goddess names, and the diameter of the sun, which is 108 times the diameter of the earth.
 There are many different theories behind the use of this number.

-Mala are a very personally piece and they often reflect the wearers spiritual journey and really become whatever the wearer intends.
+Mala Beads are a very personal piece and they often reflect the wearers spiritual journey and really become whatever the wearer intends.

-During any mindful meditation Mala beads can be used much like Rosary beads, they can be help between the fingers and used as a reminder of the practitioners place and help with spatial awareness as they move through the meditation.
+During any mindful meditation, Mala beads can be used much like Rosary beads, they can be held between the fingers and used as a reminder of the practitioner’s place and help with spatial awareness as they move through the meditation.

-Malas traditionally have 108 beads, plus and guru bead and sometimes a tassel, however shorted beads can be found as bracelets often made from 21 or 27 beads.
+Malas traditionally have 108 beads, plus a guru bead and sometimes a tassel, however, shorted beads can be found as bracelets often made from 21 or 27 beads.
 You can get long mala beads with markers at various points so that they can be used for shorted meditation.
 Mala beads can be worn as a necklace or wrapped around as a bracelet.

-You may way to choose your mala beads based on color and which ever color stand out to you.
-This may be beneficial if you are trying to work with a specific energy and chakra.
-For example if you are trying to work on the heart Chakra they you may look for mala beads that have green beads or green gemstones.
+You may way to choose your mala beads based on color and whichever color stand out to you.
+This may be beneficial if you are trying to work with specific energy and chakra.
+For example, if you are trying to work on the heart chakra you may look for mala beads that have green beads or green gemstones.